phipier/Treechecker-server/README.md

 # Installation on PythonAnywhere <a name="installation1"></a>
 ## Steps <a name="steps"></a>

-In this section, you will learn how to install a Treechecker server using Pythonanywhere, a free hosting service.
+In this section, you will learn how to install a Treechecker server using PythonAnywhere, a free hosting service.
 A free account will allow you a 1 GB database.
 You are free to upgrade your account anytime at a later date.
 Source : https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/

 * Create a PythonAnywhere account